oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 **What we're looking for in the proposal:**

 *   Having a good understanding of the Angular router.
-*   Having in depth understanding of Angular cli and the angular build system.
+*   Having an in-depth understanding of Angular CLI and the angular build system.
-*   Brownie points for having PRs related to angular migration that demonstrate your ability to migrate from AngularJS to Angular 2+
+*   PRs related to angular migration that demonstrates your ability to migrate from AngularJS to Angular 2+

 **Dependency on Release Schedule:** None.